 EndNote Web: Using EndNote from Anywhere

 A geographic information system (GIS) is a set of technologies that has the potential to inform the practice of policy makers, planners, and public health practitioners.
-This class will introduce students to the basics of GIS and spatial data, spatial databases for public health, and the basics of mapping health information.
+This class will introduce students to the basics of GIS, spatial data, and online mapping.

 PubMed: Understanding the Basics

 Use PubMed to find articles on your research topic in biomedical and scientific journals.
 PubMed is the National Library of Medicine's premier bibliographic database covering the fields of medicine and preclinical sciences, nursing, dentistry, veterinary medicine and the health care system.
 It includes journal article citations and abstracts from MEDLINE and other sources.
 Many of the citations lead to full-text articles available online through NIH Library subscription agreements.

 Scopus & Web of Science: Rich with Citations